 December 2007: SP Ausnet aborts $8.3 billion deal with parent Singapore Power due to wobbling debt markets and institutional opposition.

 December 2007: NSW announces the proposed $15 billion sale of its generating and retail assets.
 Nick Schiffer (CS) and Andrew Leyden (Lazard) led on the sellside.

-April 2008: BG, the old British Gas which was privatised by the Thatcher government, launches $13 billion bid for Origin Energy.
+April 2008: BG, the old British Gas which was privatised by the Thatcher government, launches $13 billion bid for Origin Energy that ultimately failed.

 August 2008: after an earlier rejection, BG comes back with a higher $14 billion bid for Origin Energy pitched at $15.50 a share.

 September 2008: BG surrenders hostile takeover bid for Origin Energy which sealed a $10 billion tie-in with US giant Conoco-Phillips to develop Queensland LNG assets.

 April 2010: Shell and Petro-China complete $3.5 billion takeover of Queensland coal seam gas company Arrow Energy.